Ann Walker was born on the 20th May 1803.

 Ann is recorded in the 1851 census at Cliffe Hill and is described as a ‘gentlewoman’.
 At the house she had a housekeeper, a personal attendant, four servants and a coachman.
 She died at home three years later on the 25th February 1854.

-Sutherland's surviving son, Evan Charles, had inherited his father’s estate in 1847.
-When his aunt Ann died in 1854, he also then inherited the Walker estate, providing he add the name Walker to his own.
+Sutherland's surviving son, Evan Charles, inherited his father’s estate in 1847.
+After his aunt Ann died in 1854, he was set to inherit the Walker estate when he turned 21, providing he add the name Walker to his own.
 The Shibden estate passed back into the Lister family on Ann Walker's death.
 Later, in 1867, Evan sold the Walker estates, including Crow Nest, which was purchased by Sir Titus Salt.

 Ann was buried under the pulpit of St.Matthew’s Church, Lightcliffe on 3rd March 1854.
 The church has since been demolished but the tower and graveyard remain.
 A small plaque for Ann can be seen by the tower and the place where she was buried is marked.
 There is a larger plaque for Ann and family members inside the tower, the details of which are on the Friends of Lightcliffe Cemetery website.

 There is not yet any publication solely about Ann Walker, but you can find out more about her in books about Anne Lister.
 There is a full list of Anne Lister and Shibden Hall resources on this website available here.
 Much of this family history research has been carried out and shared by the Friends of Lightcliffe Cemetery.
 You can read more about the Walker family on their website, which also shares what can be seen at the cemetery today.